madhouse-divider

 paprika

-This is Kon’s newest anime, and also my favourite of the bunch.
+This is Kon’s last anime, and also my favourite of the bunch.
 The animation is simply breath-taking.
-The plot is hard to explain, but regards a woman, Paprika, who has the power to enter other people’s dreams through the use of a device called a “DC Mini”.
-Essentially, she is charged with stopping someone who is ripping the barrier between reality and the world of dreams.
-This anime is enchanting and a definite recommendation to anyone old enough to see an anime quite rightfully rated R (in the US, it’s PG in Canada).
+The plot is hard to explain, but involves a woman named Paprika who has the power to enter other people’s dreams through the use of a device called a “DC Mini”.
+Essentially, she is charged with stopping someone who is destroying the barrier between reality and the world of dreams.
+This anime is enchanting and a definite recommendation to anyone old enough to see an anime quite rightfully rated R (in the US, it’s PG in Canada for some reason).

 Takeshi Koike